The Conflict Between People's Urge to Punish AI and Legal Systems: Discussion

+The respondents’ attitudes concerning the fulfillment of punishment preconditions and functions by automated agents were correlated with the extent to which participants wished to punish AI and robots.
+This finding suggests that people’s moral judgments of automated agents’ actions can be nudged based on how their feasibility is introduced.

-For instance, to make it clear that punishing AI and robots will not satisfy human needs for retribution, will not deter future offenses from other systems, or is unviable given they cannot be punished similarly to humans and other non-human entities could influence respondents to denounce automated agents' punishment.
-On the other hand, if legal and social institutions choose to embrace these systems, e.g., by granting them certain legal status, nudges towards granting them certain perceived independence or private property should affect people's decision to punish them.
-While it is not clear if anthropomorphizing these systems could deal with retributive sentiments~\cite{danaher2016}, it might influence punishment attribution.
-Future work should delve deeper into the causal relationship between stances towards the topic and people's attribution of punishment to automated agents.
+For instance, to clarify that punishing AI and robots will not satisfy human needs for retribution, will not deter future offenses, or is unviable given they cannot be punished similarly to other legal persons may lead people to denounce automated agents’ punishment.
+If legal and social institutions choose to embrace these systems, e.g., by granting them certain legal status, nudges towards granting them certain perceived independence or private property may affect people’s decision to punish them.
+Future work should delve deeper into the causal relationship between attitudes towards the topic and people’s attribution of punishment to automated agents.

-Our work raises the question of whether respondents attributed punishment and responsibility to AI and robots for reasons other than retribution, deterrence, and reform.
-For instance, participants might have attributed punishment to electronic agents not for their own deterrence, but for general~\cite{twardawski2020} or indirect deterrence.
-Punishing an AI could educate humans that a specific action is wrong without the negative consequences of human punishment.
-Recent literature in moral psychology proposes humans might strive for a morally coherent world, where seemingly contradictory judgment patterns arise so that public perception of agents' moral qualities match the moral qualities of their actions' outcomes~\cite{clark2015}.

-Regardless of respondent's attribution of punishment and responsibility to AI and robots, people largely ascribed them low awareness levels.
-Much human-computer interaction research has focused on the development of social robots that can elicit mind perception through anthropomorphization~\cite{waytz2014,darling2016}; therefore, higher awareness perception may have been obtained had we introduced what the robot or AI looked like, which in turn could have affected respondents' attribution of responsibility and punishment.
-For instance, research has shown if an AI system is introduced as an anthropomorphized agent rather than a mere tool, it is attributed more responsibility for creating a painting~\cite{epstein2020}.